Understanding Meth Detox

 The term “acute withdrawal syndrome” refers to the painful and uncomfortable symptoms that result from stopping meth use.
 Acute withdrawal may start several hours after the last dose of meth and last for 2 or 3 days.
 However, some of the symptoms can linger for up to a month or longer.
 The severity of these symptoms depends on how long you have been dependent on crystal methamphetamine.

-Contact Harmony Recovery Group to Learn More
+Contact Harmony Health Group to Learn More

 A crystal meth detox is often necessary for people who are addicted to the drug.
 It can be uncomfortable, but it is possible to get through the process and recover physically and mentally.
 It is important that you seek out help as soon as possible.
 A comprehensive meth detox program will help ease some of the conflicting symptoms that come with stopping crystal methamphetamine use.
 Plus, they will be able to provide you with medical treatment if you experience any harmful side effects during your withdrawal period.
-Contact Harmony Recovery Group to speak with a member of our team for help today.
+Contact Harmony Health Group to speak with a member of our team for help today.